 And most importantly, be kind if someone let’s you know they need you to back up a bit or they’re having an allergic reaction to something you’re wearing, they don’t want to be in this situation anymore than you do.

 “I don’t smell anything, so it can’t be making you sick” / “…but I only put on a little bit”)

 Don’t assume because you can’t smell it that it can’t make someone sick.
 People often tell me I should be fine with them because they only put on a little perfume, body lotion, etc. or they often make the assumption that because they’re unable to smell something that means it won’t have an effect on me.

 While I’m sure it depends on the specific fragrance and chemical sensitivities of the person, I know that for me it’s not about whether you can smell the fragrance or how much you put on (but less is ALWAYS better).
-Bodies can still react to small amounts of allergens or to fragrances we can’t smell either because it’s not about the smell, it’s often about what the chemicals were used in the product.
-I have a strangely acute sense of smell (I consider it the world’s most useless superpower), and there are still times I can’t smell what I’m reacting to but I still feel the resulting symptoms.
+Bodies can still react to small amounts of allergens or to fragrances we can’t smell either because it’s not about the smell—it’s often about what the chemicals were used in the product.
+I have a strangely acute sense of smell, and there are still times I can’t smell what I’m reacting to but I still feel the resulting symptoms.

 Don’t get defensive, angry, or otherwise be a jerk to someone who is asking for what they need

 One of the most uncomfortable situations is having to tell someone that something they are wearing is making me sick and that I need them to not be near me.
 I dread having these conversations.
 It’s especially awkward in workplace environments or with new friends or acquaintances.
 People often think this means that they smell bad or have done something wrong, and often the responses I get are less than desirable (like getting yelled at or being apologized to profusely—I’m trying to breathe, not make you feel like an asshole).